Your Down Payment

 • Carry-Back loans

-In a "carry back" agreement, the seller agrees to lend you some of his home equity to help you with your down payment money.
-The buyer funds most of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
-Generally, this kind of second mortgage will have higher interest.
+We a seller carries back a second mortgage, the you borrow part of the seller's home equity..
+The buyer funds most of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
+Generally, this type of second mortgage has a higher rate of interest.

-No matter your method of getting together your down payment, the satisfaction of owning your own home will be just as great!
+No matter your strategy of pulling together down payment money, the satisfaction of living in your own home will be just as great!

 Get a New Loan Quote